-When Jack, the main caracter, finds an opportunity to move to Southeast Asia to head his water manufacturing company's new plant there, he immediately jumps at the opportunity and moves his family there.
-When they get there; they seem to be having problems, the electronics don't work and rarely any cars are seen in the streets.
-When he goes to the market the next morning, he finds himself caught in the middle of a violent rebellion headed by armed rebels executing foreigners.
-Jack must get back to the hotel and with the help of a mysterious British "tourist", must get his family to the American Embassy in the midst of the chaos.
+When Jack finds an opportunity to move to southeast Asia to head his company's new plant, he immediately jumps at it..
+But when he arrives; he sees the many problems.
+Jack goes to the market, and finds himself caught in the middle of a violent uprising headed by armed rebels executing foreigners.
+Jack must get back to the hotel and with the help of a British tourist, must get his family to the American embassy in the midst of the chaos.

 Fulfilling entertainment with slickly (and clearly) edited action

 John Erick Dowdle's "No Escape" is a taut thriller, nicely edited and strongly paced, resulting in a film that knows exactly how to get your adrenaline up and your movie-going senses tingled.
 Dowdle has been a strong force in the horror genre ever since his seldom-seen, largely unreleased debut "The Poughkeepsie Tapes" came onto the scene in 2007.
 Since then, Dowdle has proved his ability to direct claustrophobic thrillers such as "As Above, So Below" and "Devil," solidifying his filmography as dynamic and rounded, especially for a horror/thriller director.